 MacKenzie, Victoria.
 For Thy Great Pain Have Mercy on My Little Pain.
 London: Bloomsbury, 2023.
 An inspired novel alternating between the voices of Julian of Norwich and Margery Kempe, English mystics who met each other (on Julian’s porch!) near the end of Julian’s life.
 The voices are very different, reflecting contrasting personalities and ways of life in medieval England, yet these women’s shared passion for God draws them close.

 Poleg, Eyal.
 Approaching the Bible in Medieval England.
 Manchester Medieval Studies.
 Manchester, UK: Manchester University Press, 2013.
-This one is quite academic, and it doesn’t refer specifically to Julian, but it’s fascinating if you’re interested in what Julian might have known of the Bible, given that she did not read or write Latin.
+This one is quite academic, and it doesn’t refer specifically to Julian, but it’s fascinating if you’re interested in what Julian might have known of the Bible, given that she probably did not read or write Latin.

 Wolf, Veronica Mary.
 An Explorer’s Guide to Julian of Norwich.
 Downers Grove, IL: IVP Academic, 2018.
 A great help for understanding Julian’s writings within their historical context.